Antipurity/sensor-network/docs/ROADMAP.md

             - ⋯ Shuffle blocks.
             - ⋯ Reward, filling `0`s of 0th numbers of cells with the numeric result of calling a function unless it's `0` too.
                 - ⋯ By default, make F11/F12 give +1/-1 reward.
-            - ⋯ `Visualize`, with a list of `Sensor`s on which to call `.visualize({data, error, cellShape}, DOMelem)`, so that humans can match data to a familiar format and thus learn a new representation of it.
+            - ⋯ `Visualize`, with a list of `Sensor`s on which to call `.visualize({data, cellShape}, DOMelem)`, so that humans can match data to a familiar format and thus learn a new representation of it.
 Infer sensors by name, so that even old and remote data is visualizable.
             - ⋯ Try "prediction is reward too" meta-learning: replace reward with 8-steps-ago prediction of data by feedback.
 Collect a dataset with the sensor network, and replay it to train.
 Should be able to learn to predict at least 1 cell reasonably well, and from there it's just getting better and scaling up, right?
             - ⋯ An alternative string-hashing strategy, namely, "ask the user" (display the string somewhere for at least a few seconds, send 0s as the name, and record suggestions; the most distant one from all names in the database wins, and the mapping from string-hash to actual-data is preserved, so that even file recordings can be replayed comfortably).
 May need UI integration, though.
                 - ⋯ Nearest-neighbor lookup by names, to extract more from less.
 (Circling-the-drain kind of activity, though: just a worse keyboard.)